-- Mobile and local intent now drive discovery, with mobile holding 54.23% of global traffic, 15% of local searches starting in Maps, and reviews influencing 67% of post-search actions.
+- Mobile, local search, and reviews now shape high-intent decisions, with mobile generating 54.23% of global web traffic and reviews influencing 67% of post-search actions.

 Digital Marketing Industry & Budget Statistics